 -

-Casa do Alentejo - One of the most beautiful buildings in Lisbon, it is known as the Alverca Palace but everyone calls it Casa do Alentejo.
+Casa do Alentejo - One of the most beautiful buildings in Lisbon, known as Casa do Alentejo, is actually the Alverca Palace.
 A visit to Casa do Alentejo in Lisbon is a must on our tour.
-Discover this building with Arabic architecture and decoration in the capital.
+Discover this building with its Arab architecture and decoration in the capital, where there is an option to enjoy typical Portuguese cuisine for lunch.

 Meals not included

-Torre de Belem - Constructed in 1514, the Belém Tower, officially the Tower of Saint Vincent, is a fortification located in the parish of Belém, municipality and district of Lisbon, Portugal.
-On the right bank of the Tagus River, where the Belém beach once existed, it was originally surrounded by water on all sides.
-Its purpose was to defend the city of Lisbon.
+- Torre de Belem - Built in 1514, the Torre de Belém, officially the Tower of São Vicente, is a fortification located in the parish of Belém, municipality, and district of Lisbon, Portugal.
+On the right bank of the Tagus River, where the beach of Belém once existed, it was originally surrounded by water on all sides.
+Its function was to defend the city of Lisbon.
+From the occupation of the reign of the Philips, the old magazines were replaced by dungeons.
+The tower’s four floors still house the Governor’s Room, the King’s Room, the Audience Room, and finally, the Chapel with its characteristic 16th-century vaults.
+The Tower of São Vicente (1514) is part of a defense formation of the Tagus River basin ordered by João II of Portugal.

-Padrao dos Descobrimentos - This monument was erected in 1960 to commemorate the 500th anniversary of the death of Prince Henry the Navigator.
+- Padrao dos Descobrimentos - This monument was built in 1960 to commemorate the 500th anniversary of the death of Prince Henry the Navigator.

 - Hotel pickup and drop-off